zeeshanmcp12/golang/notes.md

     - Previously in file handling, we used ioutil with ReadFile (like this ioutil.ReadFile) but in response handling, we will use ioutil.ReadAll
     - Majority of the reading is done by ioutil package (it's majority and not all)
     - After reading response, we also need to convert it to string
+- URL handling in golang
+  - We do have "url" library in golang to work with url handling
+  - Parsing means we want to extract some information from the url (in context meaning)
+    - When we do Parsing on a URL then there comes up so many details from that url.
+    - Syntax:
+      - url.Parse() -> pass url as an argument